michael2012z/BitBible/markdown/KJV/files/Ps.md

 33. He turneth rivers into a wilderness, and the watersprings into dry ground;

-34. A fruitful land into barrenness, for the wickedness of them that dwell therein.barrenness: Heb. saltiness
+34. A fruitful land into barrenness, for the wickedness of them that dwell therein.

 35. He turneth the wilderness into a standing water, and dry ground into watersprings.